softwareguru/beam-summit-website/content/sponsors/_index.md

 ---
-title: "Previous Sponsors"
+title: "Sponsors"

 ---

-## Beam Summit is possible thanks to
+### Beam Summit is possible thanks to our sponsors and partners